ibct-dev/LEDGIS/docs/02_cleos/02_how-to-guides/how-to-undelegate-NET.md

 * Install the currently supported version of `cleos`

-* Ensure the reference system contracts from `eosio.contracts` repository is deployed and used to manage system resources
+* Ensure the reference system contracts from `led.contracts` repository is deployed and used to manage system resources

 * Understand the following:
   * What is an account